Organisations we support

 Tanzania – Tuungane Project

-The Tuungane Project is an integrated approach to promoting a healther relationship between people and the natural resources they depend on in the Lake Tanganyika and Mahale Mountains area of Western Tanzania.
+The Tuungane Project is an integrated approach to promoting a healthier relationship between people and the natural resources they depend on in the Lake Tanganyika and Mahale Mountains area of Western Tanzania.

 With the aim of improving the well-being of this diverse natural environment and its people, some of the underlying problems are being tackled, from health and sanitation to environmental awareness and education.
-TNC has developed ‘Model Households’ where volunteer families educate by example, showing sustainable behaviour and practices that can be replicated by others in their villages.
+The project is a collaboration between the Nature Conservancy and Pathfinder International, and involves other stakeholders including the Tongwe Trust.
+The project includes ‘Model Households’ where volunteer families educate by example, showing sustainable behaviour and practices that can be replicated by others in their villages.
 Beach management units have also been established to enact and enforce sustainable fishing regulations, and microfinance loans available give the opportunity to diversify away from environmentally damaging activities and into other income generating activities.

 Tanzania – Kope Lion

 KopeLion strives for sustainable human-lion coexistence in the the Ngorongoro Conservation Area, a multi-use landscape in northern Tanzania.
-By focusing on community engagement, research and education we hope to achieve our long-term aim.
+Kope Lion achieves its aims by focusing on community engagement, research and education.

 Namibia – Desert Lion Conservation

-The Desert Lion Conservation project aims to collect data, address human-lion conflicts, and to develop a conservation strategy for the future.
+The Desert Lion Conservation project collects data and addresses human-lion conflicts, with an aim to develop a long-term conservation strategy.
 Lions are fitted with radio collars and are tracked and observed to record behaviour, movements, grouping patterns, reproduction and mortality.
 Emphasis is placed on monitoring lions that disperse and occupy new habitats, and on those that live near local communities.
 Human-lion conflict is addressed by developing localised conflict management plans.
+If you are interested in supporting this project here is the link.

 Tanzania – Tanzania National Resource Forum